Do you remember when you were a kid and a random relative you rarely saw would give you five dollars and tell you not to spend it all in one place?

 While they might instill fear in you as a small business owner, these risks cannot be ignored.
 Identify each risk and point out how they can potentially affect your business financially.

 Do you rely on seasonal workers?
 Is there a chance a natural disaster will affect your brick and mortar store?
 Do you live in a dangerous area where you have a decent chance of being robbed?

 Some of these might sound silly, but it is better to be safe than sorry.

-Another risk you've unknowingly invested in could be the software you use on a daily basis.
+Another risk you've unknowingly invested in could be the software you use on a daily basis, which is why a SaaS budget is so important.
 Although you may be using every tool every day, are your employees doing the same?
 With G2 Track, you can keep an eye on the seats that are going unused and save money instantly.